mimicry-tech/mimicry/README.md

 ## Usage

-If you'd like to try out how it works, add an OpenAPIv3 Specification to the [`specs`](./specs) folder 9the spec will be read upon startup or do a
+If you'd like to try out how it works, add an OpenAPIv3 Specification to the [`specs`](./specs) folder (the spec will be read upon startup) or do a

 ```
 $ curl --header "Content-Type: application/json" \